barringtonhaynes/dynamodb-tools/README.md

 The task will look for the following file extensions, respectively: *.csv*, *.dynamodb.json*, *.json*

-### Load data
+### Import data

 > **Note**
-> Although the functionality to load data through a UI is currently not implemented, the API can be accessed at http://localhost:8002/docs or http://localhost:8002/redoc.
-These endpoints allow you to monitor the health of the container, view the status of the loaded data, list and load data into the mounted /data/load folder.
+> Although the functionality to import data through a UI is currently not implemented, the API can be accessed at http://localhost:8002/docs or http://localhost:8002/redoc.
+These endpoints allow you to monitor the health of the container, view the status of the imported data, list and import data from the mounted /data/import and /data/seed folders.

 File support is the same as the seed data.